Master of Science in Cyber security Engineering

 Who is the CSE Degree for?

-Our on-campus Master of Science in Cyber Security Engineering program is ideal for bachelor-prepared students who are currently working in a wide range of cybersecurity roles, as well as those who are focused on pursuing a career in cybersecurity.
+Our Master of Science in Cyber Security Engineering program is ideal for bachelor-prepared students who are currently working in a wide range of cybersecurity roles, as well as those who are focused on pursuing a career in cybersecurity.